Creeting Lock Restoration by Ipswich IWA

 An attempt was made to tunnel under the roadway that led to the lock and remove the infill but they discovered two high voltage cables had been buried along the roadway which had to be lifted out of the way until the excavations were complete.
 This by wash was finally completed which allowed the existing stop planks to be re-installed at the head of the lock to make them water tight.

 When they were finally able to start work in the lock and remove about a metre of silt and stone, some more serious problems were uncovered.
 There was a large void under the breast wall of the top cill and chamber wall.
 This took 8 mtr³ of concrete to fill.
 An earlier survey showed that the lock chamber walls were unstable and would require stabilising.
 Ground anchors would need to be installed through the walls to sheet piles some 5m behind the walls.
 One other small problem was the need for major repairs to the accommodation bridge over the tail of the lock.
 The arches had suffered frost damage and the spandrel walls and parapet were so dangerous that they had been completely demolished and rebuilt.
 They had to obtain listed building consent for those repairs.

 Finally in 2004 the restoration work was completed, again with significant help from the Waterways Recovery Group.
 The branch decided to apply to the The Association for Industrial Archaeology (AIA) for the Dorothea Award for Conservation.
-Here’s a link to find out more about the Award but briefly the AIA only make one award per year and in 2006 Ipswich Branch received it along with a cheque for £500.
+Go to the AIA web site to find out more about the Award but briefly the AIA only make one award per year and in 2006 Ipswich Branch received it along with a cheque for £500.
 That sounds relatively simple but the application paperwork took ages to complete.
-You can view the entire set of papers here.
+You can view the entire set of papers for the Dorothea Award application.